 “Because these models refine themselves autonomously and with an idiosyncrasy beyond the scope of human comprehension and computation, it is often impossible for a model’s user or even creator to explain the model’s decision.” (p.
 454).

-Likewise, Linardatos et al (2021) write:
+Likewise, Linardatos et al. (2021) write:

-“However, this improved predictive accuracy often been achieved through increased model complexity. … As a consequence, the rationale behind their decisions becomes quite hard to understand and, therefore, their predictions hard to interpret.” (p.
+“However, this improved predictive accuracy has often been achieved through increased model complexity. … As a consequence, the rationale behind their decisions becomes quite hard to understand and, therefore, their predictions hard to interpret.” (p.
 1).

 This phenomenon has far-reaching implications, such as mistrust in the validity of the output (decisions, responses, etc.) of the software.
 Samek, & Muller (2019) write: